URA-BOT1/Archibot-light/README.md

 PORT – port for the server (default: 8000)

-REDIS_URL – address of the Redis instance used by the backend

 OPENAI_API_KEY – API key for optional OpenAI integration

 GROQ_API_KEY, TOGETHER_API_KEY – for external LLMs